cncf/glossary/content/en/_TEMPLATE.md

 category: concept
 ---

-## What it is

-Quick summary of the concept and what it is.
+Quick summary of the concept.

 ## Problem it addresses